-Our third product candidate is CHK-336, a liver-targeted oral small molecule lactate dehydrogenase, or LDHA, inhibitor, which we are developing for the treatment of primary hyperoxaluria, or PH, secondary hyperoxaluria and idiopathic kidney stone formation.
+Our third product candidate is CHK-336, a liver-targeted oral small molecule LDHA inhibitor, which we are developing for the treatment of primary hyperoxaluria, or PH, and idiopathic hyperoxaluria.
 Hyperoxalurias, including PH, are diseases caused by excess oxalate, a potentially toxic metabolite typically filtered by the kidneys and excreted as a waste product in urine.
 Symptoms of PH include recurrent kidney stones, which when left untreated, can result in kidney failure requiring dialysis or dual kidney/liver transplantation.
 In patients with hyperoxalurias, excess oxalate combines with calcium to form calcium oxalate crystals that deposit in the kidney, resulting in the formation of painful kidney stones and driving progressive kidney damage over time.
-PH1, PH2 and PH3 are a group of ultra-rare diseases caused by genetic mutations that result in excess oxalate, and in their most severe forms, can lead to end-stage kidney disease at a young age.
-In April 2022, we initiated a phase 1 clinical trial of CHK-336 in healthy volunteers and data from this trial is expected in the first half of 2023.
+PH1, PH2 and PH3 are a group of ultra-rare diseases caused by genetic mutations that result in excess oxalate, and in their most severe forms, can lead to ESKD at a young age.
+We presented a poster on CHK-336 at ASN Kidney Week in November 2022, demonstrating preclinical efficacy in PH1 and PH2 mouse models, and describing the potential for benefit in non-genetic hyperoxalurias caused by oxalate overproduction.
+In April 2022 we initiated a phase 1 single ascending dose and multiple ascending dose clinical trial in healthy volunteers evaluating the safety, tolerability and pharmacokinetic profile of CHK-336, and we expect to report initial data from this trial in the first half of 2023.
 We have also received rare pediatric disease designation from the FDA for CHK-336 for the treatment of PH.